orangekame3/stree/README.md

 # Acknowledgments

 The concept of "stree" was inspired by the pioneering work seen in [gtree](https://github.com/ddddddO/gtree).
-We are grateful for the inspiration.
+I'm grateful for the inspiration.